-Why do some fit and healthy people become so ill with COVID?
+Why do some healthy people become seriously ill with COVID?

 GenOMICC study on COVID-19